preetham654/revature-fsd-java/projects/Project1/bank-app-project1/README.md

 * As an user, I can logout.

 To-do list:
-* Transafer of money from one account to another account.
+* Transfer of money from one account to another account.
 * Account verification by employee.

 ## Getting Started